zebzhao/Angular-QueryBuilder/README.md

 #### `queryEmptyWarning`

-Used to replace the default empty warning message component.
-See example, or demo to see how it's done.
+Can be used to customize the default empty warning message, alternatively can specify the `emptyMessage` property binding.

 |Context Name|Type|Description|
 |:--- |:--- |:--- |